 - Wrongful death: compensation for the family or estate of someone killed by a negligent driver

-Contact an Experienced New Jersey Whiplash Attorney
+Contact an Experienced New Jersey Whiplash Lawyer Today

 Maggiano, DiGirolamo & Lizzi are proud to represent the injured throughout New Jersey and New York.
 Since opening our doors in 1974, we have been committed to the highest standards of excellence in personal injury litigation.
 Our million-dollar and multi-million-dollar settlements have earned us inclusion in the Million Dollar Advocates Forum, of which fewer than 1 percent of U.S. lawyers are members.
 Maggiano, DiGirolamo & Lizzi was named to U.S. News and World Report’s Best Law Firms list of 2019, and Michael Maggiano and Christopher DiGirolamo have received the highest possible ratings as car accident attorneys by the AVVO Lawyer Ratings service.

 With more than 80 years’ worth of combined trial experience, we are prepared to investigate your claim and fight to hold the negligent party accountable for their actions.
 If you or a loved one has suffered whiplash in an accident, contact us to discuss your legal options.
-Call (201) 585-9111 or contact us online to schedule your free and confidential consultation today.
+Call (201) 585-9111 or contact us online to schedule your FREE and confidential consultation today.